greengrowapps/generator-android-jhi/README.md

 And generate as many Android credentials as you need (one for packageName-keystoreSHA1 pair)

-then copy the Client-id from YOUR WEB CREDENTIAL (don't use the client-id from the Android credentials) and replace the value of the "default_web_client_id" string resource
+then copy the Client-id from YOUR WEB CREDENTIAL (don't use the client-id from the Android credentials) and replace the value of the "google_login_web_client_id" string resource

 For facebook replace the two string resources for de values in your credential